2020-2021 Benefits Explanation

 Compensation and Benefits

-Changes in Benefits can only be made if you have a qualifying event. (ex. marriage, divorce, birth or adoption of a child, spouse loss of coverage)
+Changes in benefits after the open enrollment period can only be made if you have a qualifying event. (ex. marriage, divorce, birth or adoption of a child, spouse loss of coverage)

 What is a Qualifying Event?